culturecreates/artsdata-planet-spektrix/README.md

 ### Common Attributes:

 - attribute_EventUrl: The URL where the source's events are listed.
 - offerUrl: The booking or purchase URL.
-This often uses placeholders (e.g., {webInstanceId}) or transformation functions.
+This often uses placeholders (e.g. {webInstanceId}) or transformation functions.

 ### Example Configuration: